Relativistic Cosmological Perturbation Theory and the Evolution of Small-Scale Inhomogeneities: Example: the flat flrw Universe

 \subsection{Era after Decoupling of Matter and Radiation}

 Once protons and electrons combine to yield hydrogen, the radiation pressure becomes negligible, and the equations of state (\ref{eq:es-p-T}) become those of a non-relativistic monatomic perfect gas

 where $k_{\text{B}}$ is Boltzmann's constant, $m$ the mean particle mass, and $T$ the temperature of the matter.
 It is assumed that the \textsc{cdm} particle mass is larger than or equal to the proton mass, ${m_{\text{CDM}}\ge m_{\text{H}}}$, implying that for the mean particle mass $m$ one has $mc^2\gg k_{\text{B}}T$, so that $w\equiv p_\nul/\varepsilon_\nul\ll1$.
 Therefore, as follows from the background equations (\ref{FRW3}) and (\ref{FRW2}), one may neglect the pressure $nk_{\text{B}}T$ and the kinetic energy density $\tfrac{3}{2}nk_{\text{B}}T$ with respect to the rest-mass energy density $nmc^2$ in the \emph{un}perturbed universe.
-However, neglecting the pressure in the perturbed universe yields density perturbations with a \emph{static} gravitational field as has been demonstrated in Section~\ref{sec:newt-limit}\@.
+However, neglecting the pressure in the perturbed universe yields non-evolving density perturbations with a \emph{static} gravitational field, as has been demonstrated in Section~\ref{sec:newt-limit}\@.
+Consequently, it is important to take the pressure into account in the perturbed universe.

 Eliminating $T$ from (\ref{state-mat}) yields $p(n,\varepsilon)=\tfrac{2}{3}(\varepsilon-nmc^2)$, so that $p_\varepsilon\equiv(\partial p/\partial\varepsilon)_n=\tfrac{2}{3}$ and $p_n\equiv(\partial p/\partial n)_\varepsilon=-\tfrac{2}{3}mc^2$.
 Substituting $p_n$, $p_\varepsilon$ and (\ref{state-mat}) into (\ref{eq:beta-matter}) on finds, using $mc^2\gg k_{\text{B}}T$,